-Florists Fear A 'No-Deal' Brexit Would Wilt The Flower Business
+Florists Fear A 'No Deal' Brexit Would Wilt The Flower Business

 "We are looking at something which is unprecedented in the 40 years that we've been part of that single market," said Wills-Pope, referring to the U.K.'s economic integration with Europe.

-British flower sellers aren't the only ones worried about a "no-deal" Brexit, so are their suppliers in the Netherlands.
+British flower sellers aren't the only ones worried about a "no deal" Brexit; so are their suppliers in the Netherlands.
 Barry Snapper has been selling flowers to Ashby for at least six years.
 Each week, he brings his flowers through the Channel Tunnel in a refrigerated tractor-trailer and parks down the walk from Ashby's shop.
 Snapper and Ashby haggle in the back of the truck surrounded by flowers as he presses her to buy more and more.

 "Snapdragons?" he offered during a visit last week.